andrewcooke/choochoo/docs/impulse.md

 For both Fitness and Fatigue:

-* Add up the Impulse from training.
+* Add up the Impulses from training.

 * Decrease the numbers as time passes.